Lake Norman State Park

 Lake Norman State Park, formerly Duke Power State Park, is a 1942 acre North Carolina state park near Troutman, Iredell County, North Carolina in the United States.
 The park is on the northern shore of Lake Norman at the mouth of Hicks Creek.
 The park is open for year-round recreation including, boating, fishing, water skiing, swimming and camping.
 Lake Norman State Park is on Inland Sea Road in Troutman just off U.S. Route 70 between Interstates 40 and 77.

 Lake Norman

 Lake Norman, created between 1959 and 1964 as part of the construction of the Cowans Ford Dam by Duke Power, is the largest manmade body of fresh water in North Carolina.
 It is fed by the Catawba River.
 It was named after former Duke Power president Norman Cocke.
 Lake Norman is sometimes referred to as the "inland sea"; it offers 520 mi of shoreline and a surface area of more than 50 sqmi.

 Lake Norman is a warm water fishery.
 The common game fish are yellow perch, crappie, bluegill, and striped, largemouth and white bass.
 Access to Lake Norman is available at the boat ramp within Lake Norman State Park.
 Use of the docks is free.
 All visitors to the park are expected to follow the rules and regulations of the North Carolina Wildlife Resource Commission.
 Rowboat and canoe rentals are available at the marina.
-A 125 yd long beach is open for swimming, daily, April 1 - October 31, 10:00 a.m. until 6:00pm.
-A five dollar fee for adults and four dollar fee for children is charged for swimmers only when a lifeguard is present.